gkamboj/LogSenseAI/README.md

 ## Screenshots
 Here are some screenshots showcasing working deployments of the application.
+- Startup:

+- Chat inteerface selection (See [Future Improvements](#future-improvements) for details of _LOG FILE_ interaction type):
+- [_CHAT_ interaction type] Query for which response is available from stored documents:
+- Query for which response is not available from stored documents:

 ## Customizations
 You can easily customize the application in the following ways: